typestack/class-validator/README.md

 ## Validating arrays

-If your value is an array and you want to perform validation against each item of the array you need to specify a special option to decorator:
+If your field is an array and you want to perform validation of each item in the array you need to specify a special decorator option:

 ```typescript
 import {MinLength, MaxLength} from "validator.ts/decorator/Validation";